Dowell-Lab/Bidirectional-Flow/README.md

     Analysis Options:
         --gene_count                   Run featureCounts to obtain stranded and unstranded gene counts over an annotation.
         --fstitch                      Run FStitch.
 If used, you must also specify FS_path and FS_train params.
-        --tfit                         Run Tfit bidir.
+        --tfit                         Run Tfit bidir and full model.
 If used, you must also specify the Tfit_path parameter.
         --tfit_prelim                  Run Tfit bidir.
 If used, you must also specify the Tfit_path parameter.
 Not compatible with --prelim_files flag.
         --tfit_model                   Run Tfit full model.
 If used, must specify the Tfit path parameter AND have prelim files from --tfit_prelim process or previous run via the --prelim_files flag.
 Not compatible with --tfit flag.
+        --tfit_split_model             Run Tfit model with different k values for different size regions (<5kb and 5-10kb) --prelim_process               Split regions and filter Tfit prelim files according to current best practices.
+Automatically run with tfit_split_model
         --prelim_files                 Directory pattern for tfit prelim files: /project/*-1_prelim_bidir_hits.bed (required for --tfit_model if --tfit_prelim is not also specified)
         --dreg                         Produce bigwigs formatted for input to dREG.